easyCZ/UoE-Projects/EPL/CW2/example4.md

 DSL itself.

-Finally, you will also implement a random generator for markdown documents that can be used to test the ``correctness'' of your translations under different circumstances (e.g. by rendering the same document in different formats and comparing).
-Again, while it is possible particularly difficult to generate random documents directly, we ask you to do so using a 'random generation' library, which is another example of a domain-specific language embedded in Scala.
+Finally, you will also implement a random generator for markdown documents that can be used to test the "correctness" of your translations under different circumstances (e.g. by rendering the same document in different formats and comparing).
+Again, while it is possible particularly difficult to generate random documents directly, we ask you to do so using a `random generation` library, which is another example of a domain-specific language embedded in Scala.
 You will complete the implementation of this DSL.